 This, then, was the galaxy of political talent, the carnival of rage, hypocrisy and ambition, that was laid out for our choice and consumption.
 The candidates spanned the entire British political spectrum; indeed, went some way beyond it at both ends.
 There were 16 of them which I think was then a record.
 It would have been 17 but the Democratic Monarchist, White Resident and Road Safety candidate Lieutenant Commander Bill Boaks (a man whose achievements included having roller-skated from London to Paris) was unable to participate after being knocked down by a taxi shortly before the nominations closed.
 Like so many aspects of this by-election, truth was a good deal stranger than fiction and often just as difficult to believe.

 The main actor in the drama was, of course, Tatchell, whose campaign was (so the experts judged afterwards) stunningly inept but also not helped by a barrage of abuse from every quarter.
 In fact, he was the one unifying factor in a particularly divisive battle.
 All the other candidates loathed him and strove to outdo each other in the way they put this loathing into words.
 There were then few laws against hate crime: were there to have been, it’s unlikely many of the candidates would have been at liberty come polling day.
-He was publicly assaulted and threatened with death.
+He was publicly assaulted and threatened with death so often that he slept with a fire extinguisher, a stick and a carving knife by his bed.
 His homosexuality was a particularly big target and even Simon Hughes – who much later came out as bisexual – was not averse to cashing in.
 An anonymous leaflet featured a picture of Elizabeth II alongside one of Tatchell and asked ‘which Queen will you vote for?’
+It was wrongly claimed that he’d taken time off from the campaign to attend a gy olympics in Sydney.
 O’Grady publicly accused him of ‘wearing his trousers back to front.’
 One national newspaper offered £3,000 to anyone who could produce a sex-scandal story about him.
 Another re-touched a photo to make him look like a drag queen.
 The gay-loony-left card was played for all it was worth.